MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-basicgameserverhosting.md

 ---
-title: Basic Game Server Hosting - Azure
+title: Basic Game Server Hosting
 description: This reference architecture details the steps to setup a basic Azure backend that will host a game server on either Windows or Linux, using Minecraft server as an example.
 author: BrianPeek
 manager: timheuer